-Highlights of the 2012 Royal Melbourne Wine Show include the five major trophies:
+Highlights of the Royal Melbourne Wine Show include the following major trophies:

 The Jimmy Watson Memorial Trophy is presented by the Watson family in recognition of his services to the advancement of the Australian wine industry.
 The Trophy is awarded to the best red wine of the 2013 or 2014 vintage classes.
 A minimum of 250 dozen held finished stock is required at time of entry for wines eligible for the Jimmy Watson Memorial Trophy.
 Single vineyard wines are eligible however the minimum required quantity of stock (250 dozen) must be commercially bottled by time of delivery, i.e. by Friday September 25, 2015.

 The James Halliday Trophy for Best Pinot Noir

 Having founded Brokenwood Winery in the Hunter Valley in 1970, it was James’ love of Pinot Noir that saw him make the move to Melbourne.
 James established Coldstream Hills in the cooler climes of the Yarra Valley and with his wife Suzanne set about realising a dream to produce Victorian Pinot Noir to rival the best Burgundies.
 The James Halliday Trophy for the Best Pinot Noir recognises Halliday’s lifelong contribution to the Australian wine industry and world class Pinot Noir production.